chazzox-inc/fabis/src/components/mayor-interview.md

 ## Mayor. _What does FABIS do?_

-**TH.** FABIS provides free holidays and social events for people with brain injuries in Chichester and the surrounding areas .
+**TH.** FABIS provides free holidays and social events for people with brain injuries in Chichester and the surrounding areas.
 These activities will improve their mental health, help them interact with others and most importantly, give them hope for the future.

 ## Mayor. _Do you really mean that your holidays and social events are free?_